github/docs/content/actions/publishing-packages/publishing-java-packages-with-gradle.md

 ```

 {% data reusables.github-actions.gradle-workflow-steps %}
-1. Runs the `gradle publish` command to publish to the `OSSRH` Maven repository.
+1. Runs the [`gradle/gradle-build-action`](https://github.com/gradle/gradle-build-action) action with the `publish` argument to publish to the `OSSRH` Maven repository.
 The `MAVEN_USERNAME` environment variable will be set with the contents of your `OSSRH_USERNAME` secret, and the `MAVEN_PASSWORD` environment variable will be set with the contents of your `OSSRH_TOKEN` secret.

    For more information about using secrets in your workflow, see "[Creating and using encrypted secrets](/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)."